michaelmargolis/lcd_ntp_nixie_clock/README.md

 ## Installation

-The Thonny IDE is used to copy files to the clock.
+Use the Thonny IDE to upload the core, runtime font and additional files listed above to the root directory of the Raspberry Pi Pico.
+Do not copy the fonts directory or its contents.

 >[!WARNING]
 > Always disconnect the clock's USB power lead whenever using the Pi Pico USB cable to connect to a computer or other power source.
 >The clock can be run using either the Pico USB cable or the POWER USB C connecter on the clock, but don't use both at the same time.
-Use Thonny to upload the core, runtime font and additional files listed above to the root directory of the Raspberry Pi Pico.
-Do not copy the fonts directory or its contents.

 Open secrets.py in the Thonny editor and modify the SSID and PASSWORD to match the credentials needed for the WiFI access point you want the clock to connect to.
 Open main.py in Thonny and press RUN.